ArcGIS authentication models and providers

 In backend automation scenarios, like server-to-server or operating system process-based communications, the client in those interactions follows the patterns above to establish identity with associated credentials.

-Further information on ArcGIS-specific authentication patterns can be found on the ArcGIS Developers site.
+Further information on ArcGIS-specific authentication patterns can be found on the Esri Developer site.

 Server-to-server authentication